ceph/ceph/doc/mgr/dashboard.rst

   $ ceph dashboard set-rgw-api-access-key <access_key>
   $ ceph dashboard set-rgw-api-secret-key <secret_key>

-This is all you have to do to get the Object Gateway management functionality working.
-The host and port of the Object Gateway are determined automatically.
+In a typical default configuration with a single RGW endpoint, this is all you have to do to get the Object Gateway management functionality working.
+The dashboard will try to automatically determine the host and port of the Object Gateway by obtaining this information from the Ceph Manager's service map.

 If multiple zones are used, it will automatically determine the host within the master zone group and master zone.
 This should be sufficient for most setups,